Part 2 Part 1

 Copyright protection is automatically granted to the original creator of a work.

-This coverage is all but infinite.
+Copyright coverage is all but infinite.

 The original producer of a creative expression is referred to as the Author.
+An Author of a work is usually the recipient of Rights Ownership.

 Other circumstances, such as commissioned works, recording companies and contract artists, movies, and live performances, are less clear cut.